supby/WheelOfFate/README.md

 # WheelOfFate

 It an application for picking up some amount of engineers for doing support.
-It is a kinde of training project to get knowledhe and experince.
+It is a kinde of training project to get knowledge and experince.

 ### Stack

-Thechnicaly it is a .NET Core WebAPI on back-end and React + Typescript on front-end.
+Technically it is a .NET Core WebAPI on back-end and React + TypeScript on front-end.
 It is built on layered architecture: API controller + Business Domain Services + DAL repositories.
 As DAL back-end it uses Entity Framework Core.